RPetitmay/configure-ad/README.md

 <h2>Prepare Active Directory Infrastructure within Azure</h2>

 - Create Resource Group, Virtual Network and Subnet within Azure
-- Create and configure Domain Controller virtual machine within the resource group
+- Create and configure Domain Controller(DC) virtual machine within the resource group
 - Set Domain Controller VM NIC Private IP Address to static
 - Logon to Domain Controller virtual machine and disable the Windows Firewall
 - Create and configure a Client virtual machine
-- Set Client's VM DNS settings to Domain Controller VM's private IP Address, then restart VM from Azure
+- Set Client's VM DNS settings to Domain Controller(DC) VM's private IP Address, then restart VM from Azure
 - Log into Client VM and attempt to ping Domain Controller's private IP Address, them ping (run "ipconfig /all") within Powershell as an admin
 - Finally, expected result should be the IP Address of the Domain Controller VM